guide

 1. Take control with a smart thermostat

-A smart thermostat allows you to adjust your heating remotely from your phone.
-Having more control means you can manage your energy use more efficiently, and cut down on heating when you don’t need it – making your home smarter and greener.
-Read all about the benefits of smart thermostats and how they work, in our handy guide.
+A smart thermostat lets you adjust your heating from your phone.
+Having more control means you can manage your energy use, and spot ways to save.
+So your home can be greener and cheaper to run.
+Read all about the benefits of smart thermostats and how they work in our handy guide.

 2. Top up the pressure

 Tweaking your boiler pressure is an easy fix that can make a big difference.
-Low pressure will make your boiler less efficient, while high pressure will stop it working properly.
-Ideally, you want it to be between 1 and 1.5 bars on the boiler’s pressure gauge.
+Low pressure will make your boiler less efficient, while high pressure might stop it from working properly.
+Ideally, you want to be somewhere in the middle – between 1 and 1.5 bar on the boiler’s pressure gauge.

-For more help doing this, use our easy-to-follow guide on how to repressurise your boiler.
+For more help, use our easy-to-follow guide on how to repressurise your boiler.

 3. Bleed your radiators

-Read our guide on how to bleed your radiator in 7 easy and quick steps.
+Read our guide on how to bleed your radiator.

 4. Fit thermostatic valves to your radiators